firalabs/firadmin/README.md

 ##Admin controller development

 When you want to create a new admin controller, simply extend the BaseController provide in the package.
-Is a example of a dashboard controller.
+Is a example of a dashboard controller create in the folder `app/controllers/Admin/DashboardController.php`

 ```php
 <?php